Last updated on : 01 Oct, 2025

 Coconut water serves as a natural electrolyte replenisher, helping to prevent dehydration.
 It may also support liver function due to its antioxidant properties.

-Fruits are essential to recover from Chikungunya.
-Oranges, apples, watermelons, and other fruits effectively treat chikungunya in the shortest amount of time.
+Fruits like oranges, apples, and watermelons are hydrating and provide vitamins and fiber that may support overall recovery.
 Apples, for example, are high in fibre, which helps to cleanse the body and improve digestion.
 It also helps to lower cholesterol, prevent constipation, and keep the body clean.

-Eating foods rich in chromium, selenium, and zinc can provide your body with essential nutrients and aid in your recovery from weakness.
-Chromium-rich foods toinclude in your diet are:
+Eating foods rich in chromium, selenium, and zinc may provide your body with essential nutrients and aid in your recovery from weakness.
+Chromium-rich foods to include in your diet are:

-If you have Chikungunya, you must include barley (sattu) in your diet.
+If you have Chikungunya, you can include barley (sattu) in your diet.
 It aids in liver detoxification.

 Barley water is light, hydrating, and traditionally used to support liver health.
 It is rich in fiber and may help ease digestion during illness.